-The Federal Grant terms and conditions, GBHWC RFP 03-2019 and Contractor's proposal are incorporated by reference into this Agreement as if fully-rewritten herein.
-In the event of any conflict among these documents, the following order and precedence shall apply:
+The Federal Grant terms and conditions, GBHWC RFP 12-2019 and the PFS Community Partner's proposal (inclusive of all signed forms) are incorporated by references into this Subaward Agreement as if fully rewritten herein.
+In the event of any conflict among these documents, the following order of precedence shall apply:

-A. Federal Grant Fund requirements:
+Federal Grant Fund requirements:

-- Notice of Prime Grant Award HHS, SAMHSA, (FOA) No. SP-18-008; Catalogue of Federal Domestic Assistance (CFDA) No.: 93.243.; Grant No. 6H79SP081005-01, and as amended in M001 and M002 - SAMHSA Grants Policies and Regulations, FY 2018 Standard Grant Terms and Conditions, and Multi-Year Grant Terms and Conditions - 3.
-SAMHSA Evidence Based Program Resource Center - 4.
-PEACE PSF program requirements, handbooks and guidance URL: https://www.acl.gov/grants/managing-grant - 5.
-2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards - 6.
-45 CFR Part 75, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for HHS Awards - 7.
-HHS Grants Policy Statement - 8.
-Federal Funding Accounting and Transparency Act (FFATA) - 9.
+Notice of Prime Grant Award HHS, SAMHSA CFDA) No.: 93.243.; Grant #6H79SP081005-01, and as amended in M001 and M002, and as further amended in the future

+2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards

+45 CFR Part 75, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for HHS Awards

+HHS Grants Policy Statement

+Federal Funding Accounting and Transparency Act (FFATA)

 Anti-Lobbying Restriction for HHS Recipients

-- B. Any contract amendment(s) in reverse chronological order - C. This Agreement itself inclusive of attachments.
+Any contract amendment(s) in reverse chronological order.

+This Subaward Agreement itself inclusive of attachments: